 Do you have trouble sleeping at times?
 Tossing and turning, without any apparent reason?
-And at other times you are out as a pro boxer hit you?
+And at other times you are out just as if a pro boxer hit you?
 A good night’s sleep is one of the essential ingredients to living a healthy life.
 Unfortunately, getting a good night’s sleep is easier said than done.
 If it were easy, then many of us wouldn’t have to suffer through long nights of tossing and turning.
 How to sleep better at night is a common question.

 The good news is that there are ways to improve the quality of your sleep.